 In these dire economic times, it's rare to hear upbeat news.
-But, although the Governor and Legislature have spared higher education immediate budget cuts, Michigan Technological University has positioned itself to weather future financial storms, President Glenn D. Mroz told the University's Board of Control at its regular meeting on the Michigan Tech campus on Friday, Dec.
+But, although the Governor and Legislature have spared higher education immediate budget cuts, Michigan Technological University has positioned itself to weather future financial storms, President Glenn D. Mroz told the University's Board of Trustees at its regular meeting on the Michigan Tech campus on Friday, Dec.
 12.

 "Because of actions taken over the past several years, I am pleased to report that Michigan Tech is healthy, moving forward and poised for even greater success in the years ahead," said Mroz.
 "We carry a real sense of optimism."

 With the nation in the grip of a widespread economic downturn, with endowment portfolios dropping and many states slashing appropriations for higher education, how can Michigan Tech feel so optimistic?

 Mroz shared a sampling of measures taken recently or currently under way to safeguard

 the University’s financial health while continuing to serve the interests of students,

 faculty, staff and the local community.
 Michigan Tech: